oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 Start it with `./gradlew bootRun` and open `http://localhost:8080` in your favorite browser.
 You'll be redirected to Auth0 to log in.

-[Auth0 login image]
+{% img blog/spring-boot-microservices/auth0-login.png alt:"Auth0 Login" %}{: .center-image }

 After authenticating, you'll see your name in lights! ✨

-[Hello, name]
+{% img blog/spring-boot-microservices/name-in-lights.png alt:"Your name in lights" %}{: .center-image }

 You can navigate to the following URLs in your browser for different results:

 - `http://localhost:8080/print-token`: prints access token to the console
 - `http://localhost:8080/cool-cars`: returns a list of cool cars
-- `http://localhost:8080/home`: proxies request to the car service and shows JWT claims
+- `http://localhost:8080/home`: proxies request to the car service and prints JWT claims to the console

 You can see the access token's contents by copying/pasting it into [jwt.io](https://jwt.io).
 You can also access the car service directly using it.